 The PSC has been seeking cost savings and efforts to streamline regulatory processes for well over a decade.
 The origin of these streamlining efforts is not limited to the emergence and evolution of competition in the telecommunications industry.
 In fiscal year 1999/2000, the PSC had 401 full time positions.
-Through several reductions over a period of years, that number was reduced to 286 in the 2014/2015 fiscal year, a total reduction of nearly 30 percent.
-For 2015/2016, a further reduction of two positions has been proposed.
-Over the years, many of these reductions came as a result of projected workload reductions in the telecommunications area.
+Through several reductions over a period of years, that number was reduced to 280 in the 2015/2016 fiscal year, a total reduction of 30 percent.
+For 2016/2017, a further reduction of three positions has been proposed.
+Over the years, some of these reductions came as a result of projected workload reductions in the telecommunications area.
+At this time, the PSC believes the Office of Telecommunications is right-sized for its current statutory obligations.

 Effective July 2011, the PSC reduced the telecommunications RAF from 0.0020 to 0.0016 of the gross operating revenues derived from intrastate business.
-In addition, all local telephone service providers now pay \$600 as the minimum fee instead of varying rates based upon the service offered.
-At the current 0.0016 rate, carriers will pay this minimum fee up to \$375,000 in gross intrastate operating revenues.
-The reduced RAF rate was determined assuming reduced responsibilities, projecting staff hours on continuing telecommunications workload, and projecting telecommunications company revenues.
-For several years, revenues from the telecommunications companies regulated by the PSC have declined as traditional wireline revenues are replaced by unregulated (VoIP/broadband) services.
-Also, through consolidation of companies and the maturation of the markets, the number of regulated companies has also declined.
-Given all these factors, the agency is evaluating the need to further reduce the telecommunications RAF rate in 2015.
+In addition, all local telephone service providers now pay \$600 as the minimum fee instead of varying rates based upon the service offered.1 At the current 0.0016 rate, carriers will pay this minimum fee up to \$375,000 in gross intrastate operating revenues.
+The reduced RAF rate was determined assuming reduced responsibilities, projecting staff hours on continuing telecommunications workload. and projecting telecommunications company revenues.
+As they have for several years, revenues from the telecommunications companies regulated by the PSC continued to decline in 2015 as traditional wireline revenues are replaced by unregulated (VoIP/broadband) services.
+Also, through consolidation of companies and the maturation of the markets, the number of regulated companies also continues to decline.
+Given all these factors, the agency is evaluating the need to further reduce the telecommunications RAF rate in 2016.